 It does take time to cook pulled pork.
 But while you’re waiting for it to cook perhaps make use of the time to make a good side dish that will go with it – say a hearty serving of mac and cheese or a delicious bowl of baked beans.
 Or if you’re planning to make pulled pork sandwiches, then it’s the perfect time to prepare everything you’re going to need in assembling your sandwich.

 Now before you go making pulled pork in your kitchen, see here first the list of spices for pulled pork with sample recipes to get some ideas.
 Who knows, you might not only find the right spice combo that will pique your interest but a pulled pork recipe that will make it to your top favorite dish as well!

-Spices for Pulled Pork
+Spices for Pulled Pork (With Pictures!)

 Smoked paprika, sometimes called Spanish paprika, is made from smoked and dried peppers.
 Traditionally, oak wood is used in smoking these peppers.
 This rich red-colored spice tastes somewhat fruity because of the peppers, with woodsy smoke flavors.

 This sweet, saucy, and smoky pulled pork recipe is surely a crowd-pleaser.
 Perfect for any BBQ-themed gatherings.
 Aside from the fact that it tastes absolutely delicious, you can very well prep it in advance as well.

 Oregano was first grown in Greece and has been used by Greeks since ancient times.
 It was believed that this herb is created by Aphrodite.
 Oregano has a bold, earthy, and somewhat bitter taste and can be used fresh or dried in cooking.

 Simple yet effective, the dry rub for this Greek-style Pulled Pork recipe just works.
 It consists of dried oregano, garlic powder, smoked paprika, and white pepper which is rubbed onto the pork along with tomato paste and lemon rind.